yangpl/SMIwiz/README.md

 * run_adcig: Example for extracting ADCIG using Poynting vector. git checkout d27813a8d3752639df2aea199e534738f75d8c7f

+* run_Viking: A real data exampling using Vking Graben Line 12 for linearized inversion (data-domain LSRTM, image-domain LSRTM using PSF and nonstationary deblurring filter)

+  Please follow the workflow listed in  /run_Viking/0_readme.txt to reproduce this example.

 ## Instructions to run

 1. go to /src and compile: